 If a vegetable was ok to sow or plant in March, then it’s ok to continue this into April.
 Call it your succession sowing, so you’ll get a steady supply of veggies into the autumn.

-If you’re starting things off indoors, on window sills or if you have a greenhouse or mini greenhouse in a sheltered area, then you’ll want to start the following in trays and pots.
+If you’re starting things off indoors, on window sills or if you have a greenhouse or mini greenhouse (here’s the best mini greenhouses for the uk) in a sheltered area, then you’ll want to start the following in trays and pots.
 You can transplant these to either soil or larger pots when they progress.
 Also set off tomatoes, and some early varieties of courgettes.
 You could also start onions from seed and transplant later.

 Plant Lettuce and Salad Leaves in April